octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-The deployment changes accordingly to the network used.
+The deployment changes according to the network used.
 Here, the storage is not the same.

 ##### Account